There is no better place to begin your career than in sales and trading but getting in can be daunting…

 However, I have never had any intention of charging that much money for what I’ve created here.
 Although I think there’s more than enough value here to justify that kind of cost given that there are 13 guides and over 300 Q&A from real-world sales and trading interviews in this course.

-…At the end of the day, I'm looking to make much off of this.
+…At the end of the day, I'm not looking to make much off of this.
 The creation of this course was a passion project and hearing the feedback of those who have gone through the course always makes my day.

 I've found putting the course out there to be incredibly rewarding and want to make it as accessible as possible to the widest audience.